- You’ll see the notorious jail where Marie-Antoinette was held before she was beheaded!

-Your guide will welcome you on the Pont-Neuf, Paris’ oldest stone bridge, crossing the tip of the Ile de la Cité.
+In that Notre Dame tour Paris, your guide will welcome you on the Pont-Neuf, Paris’ oldest stone bridge, crossing the tip of the Ile de la Cité.
 From there, you will arrive at Place Dauphine, built at the same period, around 1600.
 Both locations will give you a good example of architecture during Henry IV’s reign.

 You will move forward with the story of the first royal palace, now a law court.
 Along the river, the Conciergerie facades evoke a jail, where Queen Marie-Antoinette was kept before being beheaded.
 On the approaching wall, Paris’ first public clock is full of symbols and Latin references your knowledgeable welcomer will translate for you.